-Navy Day is observed annually on October 27.
-It is a day to salute all of the women and men who have served, both past and present, in the United States Navy.
+Navy Day on October 27th salutes all of the military personnel who have served, both past and present, in the United States Navy.

-The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces and one of the seven uniformed services of the United States.
-The U.S. Navy is currently the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
-The service has over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.
+The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces.
+It’s also one of the seven uniformed services of the United States.
+The U.S. Navy currently stands as the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
+The service engages over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.

 Navy Day received particular attention from President Warren Harding.
 Harding wrote to the Secretary of the Navy Edwin Denby:

-In 1949, Department of Defense Secretary, Louis A. Johnson, directed that the United States Navy’s participation occur on Armed Forces Day in May, although, as a civilian organization, the Navy League was not affected by this directive and continued to organize Navy Day celebrations as before.
+In 1949, the Department of Defense Secretary Louis A. Johnson directed the United States Navy’s participation on Armed Forces Day in May.
+Although, as a civilian organization, the Navy League was not affected by this directive and continued to organize Navy Day celebrations as before.

-It was then in the 1970s that the “birthday” of the Continental Navy was found to be October 13, 1775, and CNO Admiral Elmo R. Zumwalt worked with the Navy League to define October 13 as the new date of Navy Day; however, Navy Day in the United States remains largely recognized as October 27.
+Then, in the 1970s that the “birthday” of the Continental Navy was found to be October 13, 1775.
+CNO Admiral Elmo R. Zumwalt worked with the Navy League to define October 13th as the new date of Navy Day.
+However, Navy Day in the United States remains primarily recognized as October 27th.

 There are over 1,200 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!